qgis/QGIS-Documentation/source/docs/developers_guide/hig.rst

    Try to identify elements that can be grouped together and then use group boxes with a label to identify the topic of that group.
 Avoid using group boxes with only a single widget / item inside.
 #.
-Capitalise first letter only in labels (including group box labels), tool
+Capitalise first letter only in labels, tool
    tips, descriptive text, and other non-heading or title text:
    These should be written as a phrase with leading capital letter, and all remaining words written with lower case first letters, unless they are nouns